| | | | |

 After sugar is dissolved mixture will look cloudy.
 It’s normal.
 Increase the temperature to medium.
 Do not stir!
 You’ll notice mixture will gradually become clear.
 After sugar mixture is brought to simmer be sure you don’t stir it.

 At this stage you’ll notice some sugar spots on the sides of the pan.
-It is important to get rid of these sugar spot.
-As any sugar particles left behind can crystallize.
-Most likely the reason why caramel sauce becomes grainy after few days.
+It is important to get rid of these rough sugar spots.
+Any sugar particles left behind can cause the caramel sauce to crystallize.
+This is the reason why caramel sauce can become grainy after few days.

 Brushing sides of the pan with pastry brush dipped in water.